-Note that, from top to bottom, panels show climatological chlorophyll concentration (2003-2016), 2017 anomaly, time series of monthly mean chlorophyll concentration, and time series of monthly chlorophyll anomaly.
+Note that, from top to bottom in Figure 174, panels show climatological chlorophyll concentration (2003-2016), 2017 anomaly, time series of monthly mean chlorophyll concentration, and time series of monthly chlorophyll anomaly.
 The white box in the upper panels indicates the area over which ocean color is averaged for the time series plots.